DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Key navigation](https://snippet.dhtmlx.com/y9kdk0md)

-The list of the arrow shortcut keys:
+The list of the shortcut keys and their combinations used for moving selection between cells is the following:

 <table>
     <tbody>
         <tr>
             <td><b>ArrowUp</b></td>
-            <td>move selection to the previous vertical cell</td>
+            <td>moves selection to the previous vertical cell</td>
         </tr>
         <tr>
             <td><b>ArrowDown</b></td>
-            <td>move selection to the next vertical cell</td>
+            <td>moves selection to the next vertical cell</td>
         </tr>
         <tr>
             <td><b>ArrowLeft</b></td>
-            <td>move selection to the previous horizontal cell</td>
+            <td>moves selection to the previous horizontal cell</td>
         </tr>
         <tr>
             <td><b>ArrowRight</b></td>
-            <td>move selection to the next horizontal cell</td>
+            <td>moves selection to the next horizontal cell</td>
         </tr>
         <tr>
             <td><b>Ctrl+ArrowUp</b></td>
-            <td>move selection to the first vertical cell</td>
+            <td>moves selection to the first vertical cell</td>
         </tr>
         <tr>
             <td><b>Ctrl+ArrowDown</b></td>
-            <td>move selection to the last vertical cell</td>
+            <td>moves selection to the last vertical cell</td>
         </tr>
         <tr>
             <td><b>Ctrl+ArrowLeft</b></td>
-            <td> move selection to the first horizontal cell</td>
+            <td> moves selection to the first horizontal cell</td>
         </tr>
         <tr>
             <td><b>Ctrl+ArrowRight</b></td>
-            <td> move selection to the last horizontal cell</td>
+            <td> moves selection to the last horizontal cell</td>
         </tr>
         <tr>
             <td><b>Tab</b></td>
-            <td> move selection to the next horizontal cell or the first cell of the next row</td>
+            <td> moves selection to the next horizontal cell or the first cell of the next row</td>
         </tr>
         <tr>
             <td><b>Shit+Tab</b></td>
-            <td> move selection to the previous horizontal cell or to the first cell of the previous row</td>
+            <td> moves selection to the previous horizontal cell or to the first cell of the previous row</td>
         </tr>
     </tbody>
 </table>

-The arrow shortcut keys listed below do not work when the `selection` property is set to *"complex"*.
+The combinations of the shortcut keys listed below do not work when the `selection` property is set to *"complex"*.
 Use another mode (*"cell" or "row"*) in case you want to activate these navigation keys:

 <table>
     <tbody>
         <tr>
             <td><b>Shift+ArrowUp</b></td>
-            <td>move selection to the previous vertical cell with the change of the selected cells</td>
+            <td>moves selection to the previous vertical cell with the change of the selected cells</td>
         </tr>
         <tr>
             <td><b>Shift+ArrowDown</b></td>
-            <td>move selection to the next vertical cell with the change of the selected cells</td>
+            <td>moves selection to the next vertical cell with the change of the selected cells</td>
         </tr>
         <tr>
             <td><b>Shift+ArrowLeft</b></td>
-            <td>move selection to the previous horizontal cell with the change of the selected cells</td>
+            <td>moves selection to the previous horizontal cell with the change of the selected cells</td>
         </tr>
         <tr>
             <td><b>Shift+ArrowRight</b></td>
-            <td>move selection to the next horizontal cell with the change of the selected cells</td>
+            <td>moves selection to the next horizontal cell with the change of the selected cells</td>
         </tr>
         <tr>
             <td><b>Ctrl+Shift+ArrowUp</b></td>
-            <td>move selection to the first vertical cell with the change of the selected cells</td>
+            <td>moves selection to the first vertical cell with the change of the selected cells</td>
         </tr>
         <tr>
             <td><b>Ctrl+Shift+ArrowDown</b></td>
-            <td>move selection to the last vertical cell with the change of the selected cells</td>
+            <td>moves selection to the last vertical cell with the change of the selected cells</td>
         </tr>
         <tr>
             <td><b>Ctrl+Shift+ArrowLeft</b></td>
-            <td>move selection to the first horizontal cell with the change of the selected cells</td>
+            <td>moves selection to the first horizontal cell with the change of the selected cells</td>
         </tr>
         <tr>
             <td><b>Ctrl+Shift+ArrowRight</b></td>
-            <td>move selection to the last horizontal cell with the change of the selected cells</td>
+            <td>moves selection to the last horizontal cell with the change of the selected cells</td>
         </tr>
     </tbody>
 </table>

 ### Shortcut keys for editing

-It is also possible to use shortcut keys for editing a cell in Grid by setting [`editable:true`](grid/api/grid_editable_config.md) property in the configuration object of Grid.
+It is possible to use shortcut keys for editing a cell in Grid by setting the [`editable:true`](grid/api/grid_editable_config.md) property in the configuration object of Grid.

 ~~~jsx {7}
 const grid = new dhx.Grid("grid_container", {